Tips for Applying to Biology & Wildlife Graduate Programs

 • Curriculum vitae

-• Statement of purpose (typically around 2 pages) that addresses the following elements
+• Statement of goals (typically around 2 pages), addressing the following elements:

 • Career aspirations